-- 53. Both complainants person bringing the complaint and respondents may have an attorney serve as a support person.
+- 53. Both complainants and respondents may have an attorney serve as a support person be advised by an attorney as defined in Part 3(m).
 The role of this attorney shall be limited to consultation and he/she may not address Hearing Officers, Hearing Boards, speak in Disciplinary Conferences, or question witnesses. - 54.
-The Director of Student Conduct will maintain a list of qualified individuals who are currently eligible to serve as Campus Advisers, Community Advocates, and Student Advocates and who may be selected to assist complainants individuals bringing forward complaints or respondents in Disciplinary Conferences or University Hearings on any campus.
-Campus Advisers In Academic Integrity cases, Community Advocates and Student Advocates shall be allowed to speak in Disciplinary Conferences and Hearings, make procedural objections, question witnesses, and make opening and closing statements.
-Campus Advisors are there to assist but do not have speaking roles during non-academic integrity cases.
-If a person bringing a complaint or a responding student needs additional assistance from a Campus Adviser in the form of an accommodation, the student is instructed to speak with the Director of Student Conduct. - 55.
+The Director of Student Conduct will maintain a list of qualified individuals who are currently eligible to serve as Campus Advisers and who may be selected to assist complainants or respondents in Disciplinary Conferences or University Hearings on any campus.
+Campus Advisers shall be allowed to speak in Disciplinary Conferences and Hearings, make procedural objections, question witnesses, and make opening and closing statements.
+Attorneys, as defined in Part 3 (m) of this Code, shall not be permitted to serve as Campus Advisers. - 55.
 Any respondent in a Disciplinary Conference or University Hearing shall have the option of selecting the Campus Adviser of his or her choice from the trained corps of Advisers described in Part 54, or from the University community at large.
-Any respondent or person bringing forward a complaint in a Disciplinary Conference or University Hearing shall have the option of selecting the Campus Adviser of his or her choice from the trained corps of Advisers described in Part 54, or from the University community at large.
-Any respondent or person bringing forward a complaint in a Disciplinary Conference or University Hearing shall have the option of selecting the Campus Adviser of his or her choice from the trained corps of Advisers described in Part 54 of this Code. - (a) In conduct cases, the respondent or person bringing forward the complaint shall also have the option of selecting an Adviser from the University community at large. - (b) In academic integrity cases, the respondent and person bringing forward the complaint may choose an Adviser who is not on the list of Campus Advisers maintained by the Office of Student Conduct only with the approval of the Director of Student Conduct.
-The complainant, subject to the limitations of Part 34, shall also have the right to be assisted by a Campus Adviser. - (c) If the victim of an alleged instance of misconduct is not the complainant person bringing forward the complaint, he/she may have a support person present, but shall not be entitled to have a Campus Adviser or attorney present at any Hearing. - (d) As a matter of University policy, the conversations between a Campus Adviser, Student Advocate, or Community Advocate and a person being assisted by that adviser person in a Hearing or Conference under this Code will be deemed confidential in subsequent University proceedings.
+The complainant, subject to the limitations of Part 34, shall also have the right to be assisted by a Campus Adviser.
+If the victim of an alleged instance of misconduct is not the complainant, he/she may have a support person present, but shall not be entitled to have a Campus Adviser or attorney present at any Hearing.
+As a matter of University policy, the conversations between a Campus Adviser and a person being assisted by that adviser in a Hearing or Conference under this Code will be deemed confidential in subsequent University proceedings.